annarto/annarto.github.io/content/about.md

 ## Grants and Awards

+* 2023 Roanne Festival de Ciné Court Animé / FR - Experimental Grand Prix to "Issues with my other Half"
+* 2023 Gold Deer of Shorts Award for "Saving Some Random Insignificant Stories" at IFFA Independent Film Festival of Athens
+* 2022 Special Mention for Amazon Woman at IAFF TINDIRINDIS Festival Lithuania
 * 2022 George Manupelli Founder’s Spirit Award for "Amazon Woman" in Anna Arbor Film Festival 2022
 * 2022 Public Award  for "Amazon Woman" in Best Austrian Animation Festival 2022
 * 2021 Special mention “coup de cœur” for "Hitting my Head on the World" in RISC festival 2021